pswanson1/PPM/README.md

 # I WILL CONTINUE TO UPDATE THIS STUFF SO PLS BE NICE TO ME

 This code was written by me (peter swanson) and me alone.
+I did not copy from another source or use any stupid "A.I." program.
-It took, like a few days and stuff.
+It took me, like a few days and stuff.

-I have no professional affiliations to any company/institution.
+I have no affiliations to any company/institution.
+But I am affiliated with my grandma, who is very lovely.

-**ICXC NIKA**
+**Glory to God.
+ICXC NIKA**